visgl/react-map-gl/docs/get-started/mapbox-tokens.md

 It is possible to use the map component without the Mapbox service, if you use another tile source (for example, if you host your own map tiles).
 Note that this is no longer allowed using mapbox-gl v2.0 and above.
 The options are:

+- Use [maplibre-gl](https://maplibre.org/maplibre-gl-js/docs/).
+See [Get Started](./get-started.md) for how to configure your project.
 - Stay on `mapbox-gl@1.x`. react-map-gl plans to continue supporting this release in the foreseeable future, however, this version will not include any of the latest features of the map renderer, nor get any future updates from Mapbox.
 - Use a community fork of mapbox-gl, for example [maplibre-gl](https://www.npmjs.com/package/maplibre-gl).
 See [Get Started](./get-started.md) for how to configure your project.